divya-akula/divyaakula/_posts/2024/2024-02-28-understanding-basics-of-ai.md

 Models refer to a program , that has to be trained for specific outcomes .

-Below are some of the popular models

 ### What is Training?

 Training is the process of presenting the sample data the model has to operate on.

-### what kind of models are available with OpenAI?
+### What kind of models are available with OpenAI?

 Below are few of the models available with OpenAI which can be leveraged